 We have a limited supply of COVID-19 vaccines and are offering them to eligible patients based on state and federal guidelines.
 Please do not call us for a vaccine appointment.
 We are notifying patients individually when they can schedule. so we can notify you.
 Learn more about the .

 NYU Langone gynecologic oncologists may prescribe chemotherapy—drugs that destroy cancer cells—for women with endometrial cancer that has spread throughout the body after surgery.
 In some instances, chemotherapy may be used in combination with radiation therapy, an approach called chemoradiation.

 Chemotherapy drugs are given through a vein with an intravenous (IV) infusion.
 Your doctor determines the number of treatments needed based on the stage of the cancer.

 NYU Langone specialists conduct clinical trials to evaluate the effectiveness of new chemotherapy drugs and new combinations of chemotherapy drugs for women with endometrial cancer.
 Your doctor can tell you if you are eligible to participate in one of these trials.

 Managing Side Effects

-Our physicians are careful to prescribe the chemotherapy dose that is most effective and causes the fewest side effects.
+Our doctors are careful to prescribe the chemotherapy dose that is most effective and causes the fewest side effects.
 Still, you may experience nausea, vomiting, loss of appetite, mouth sores, hair loss, or neuropathy—nerve damage that can cause numbness, tingling, pain, and weakness.
-Your doctor can prescribe supportive medication to alleviate these side effects and suggest integrative therapies that may provide additional assistance.
+Your doctor can prescribe medication to alleviate these side effects and suggest integrative therapies that may provide additional assistance.